 In 2015, Joann’s dedication to ECF and its families, her drive to grow the organization, and her contagious enthusiasm earned her the title of ECF’s Executive Director.
 In addition to overseeing the operations of this statewide organization and its four regional centers, Joann works with the Board of Trustees on developing the strategic plan, fundraising and budgeting, guides 23 staff members, and is responsible for maintaining a growing budget.

 In addition to her 23+ years of work in the non-profit sector, she has also been, and continues to be, an active volunteer in the community, loves to spend time outdoors with her family and riding horses.

 Development & Communications Manager

-Victoria Shestack Aronoff comes to ECF with 14 years of experience helping nonprofit organizations raise money to support their missions.
+Victoria Shestack Aronoff comes to ECF with nearly 20 years of experience helping nonprofit organizations raise money to support their missions.
 Though recently she spent a number of years at home raising her two children, she formerly worked as a Foundation Relations Manager for The Wilderness Society, a national conservation organization in Washington, D.C., and was responsible for grant writing and other development activities at the D.C.
 Jewish Community Center.
 Victoria has a B.A. in English from Wesleyan University and was born and raised in New York City.
 She now lives happily away from the city in Maplewood, NJ.